pfsense/docs/source/hardware/console-types.rst

 Console Types
 =============

-There are two console types available in pfSense, VGA and Serial.
+There are two console types available with pfSense® software, VGA and Serial.
 The active default console depends on the image/installer used and configuration settings.
 The difference between the two console types is explained in more detail below.

 VGA Console
 -----------